-By Eric Monaco, Former Streetlight Member and Current Medical Student
+By Eric Monaco, Former Streetlight Member and Physician

 I’m not talking about canes, or trekking poles, or the ones you can buy in the store with the marbles in the top.
 I’m talking Gandalf staff.
 Natural wood, fresh from the forest, magic powers.
 Stable, strong, helping at every step.
 Yep, nothing quite like a good walking stick…

 First, there’s the search.
 Funny thing is, you can’t really force it.
 You could spend all day hacking and fashioning, but the REALLY good walking sticks are the ones you just stumble upon.
 They’re just lying there, waiting earnestly and patiently in your path to give you a lift.
 And when you pick it up, you just know… It may not fit perfectly, at first – sometimes there’s a knot or some rough bark that makes it hard to find the perfect handhold – but once you start walking forward, you quickly adjust your grasp and forget that awkward first step as it becomes a part of your body, a third leg of support.

 A good rule of thumb while hiking is that if you’re having any joint or muscle pain, pick up a walking stick first.
 It’s actually pretty amazing.
 The humblest walking stick can make a stark difference: they decrease the load on your legs, carrying part of your body weight at every step, and give you a third point of balance, drastically increasing stability and decreasing the likelihood of further injury.
 You’ll still feel the pain, but it sure makes it easier to know that a sturdy old wooden friend is there to catch you.